Mac Jones: 2021

 Following the preseason, Jones was named the Patriots' starter for 2021.
 Jones beat out incumbent starting quarterback Cam Newton, who was released during the final roster cuts.
 He became New England's first rookie quarterback to start a season opener since Bledsoe in 1993.

 In his NFL debut, Jones completed 29 of 39 passes for 281 yards and made his first touchdown pass to wide receiver Nelson Agholor in a 17–16 loss against the Miami Dolphins.
 He also set the NFL completion percentage record for a debuting rookie at 74.4.
 His first win came the following week over the New York Jets and he became the first rookie quarterback to convert over 70% of 60 passes in his first two starts by obtaining a 73.3 completion rate.
-Jones struggled during a Week 3 loss to the New Orleans Saints, in which he had three interceptions, including his first to safety P. J. Williams.
-The following week, Jones made his Sunday Night Football debut against the defending Super Bowl LV champion Tampa Bay Buccaneers and former Patriots quarterback Tom Brady.
+Jones struggled during a Week 3 loss to the New Orleans Saints, in which he had three interceptions, including his career first to safety P. J. Williams.
+The following week, Jones made his Sunday Night Football debut against defending Super Bowl LV champion Tampa Bay Buccaneers led by Super Bowl LV MVP and former Patriots quarterback Tom Brady.
 Although the Patriots lost 19–17, Jones had 19 consecutive completions, the most for an NFL rookie since 1991 and tying the franchise record set by Brady in 2015.
-Jones had his first fourth quarter comeback and game-winning drive during Week 5 against the Houston Texans when he helped the Patriots rally from a 22–9 deficit to win 25–22.
+In Week 5 against the Houston Texans, Jones had his first fourth quarter comeback and game-winning drive when he helped the Patriots rally from a 22–9 deficit to win 25–22.
 Two weeks later, Jones won his first home game during a 54–13 rout of the Jets, throwing for 307 yards and two touchdowns before backup Brian Hoyer relieved him in the final minutes.